Xeverous/the_website/website/pages/cpp/tutorials/beginner/appendix/rationale.rst

 Q&A style
 #########

 Majority of Q&A are actually fake.
 Only some of them have been experienced by me when explaining something to others.
-But the style often lets me to demonstrate how to ask questions (many are much more detailed and technically correct than an average student would state them) and create a feeling of a real class, as if some student did ask such question.
+But the style often lets me demonstrate how to ask questions (many are much more detailed and technically correct than an average student would state them) and create a feeling of a real class, as if some student did ask such question.
 Many of the questions predict what would be asked, some readers may be very satisfied by the feeling of a teacher that predicted what the student would want to ask for (but could not formulate the thought).

 I do say rhetorical and non-rhetorical questions in real conversations too.
 This + technically-rich vocabulary + the way I structure my content (I pay huge attention how it's written, often rereading and rewriting paragraphs multiple times) are probably the primary features identifying my unique prose.